raian621/.nvim/README.md

 ```

 then, in the cloned `nvim` directory, open `./lua/ryan/packer.lua` in Neovim and run the `so` command followed by the `PackerSync` command to download the plugins used in this Neovim config.

+> [!important]
+> Most of the default language servers in this config can be installed without extra dependencies, but `gopls` needs `go` to be installed before it will successfully download.